Effects of mean-field momentum dependence on pion production in intermediate-energy heavy-ion collisions

-Recently, the HADES Collaboration has measured charged-pion production in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4~\mathrm{GeV}$ (corresponding to beam energy $E_{\rm{beam}}$ =1.23 GeV/nucleon) with high-statistics data~\cite{HADES:2020ver}.
+Recently, the HADES Collaboration has measured charged-pion production in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4~\mathrm{GeV}$ (corresponding to beam energy $E_{\rm{beam}}$ = $1.23$ GeV/nucleon) with high-statistics data~\cite{HADES:2020ver}.
 These measurements provide an important benchmark for transport model comparisons and can help refine theoretical descriptions of pion production in HICs.
 Nevertheless, substantial differences between transport-model predictions and the HADES data on pion yields have been observed~\cite{HADES:2020ver}.
 Subsequent studies~\cite{Godbey:2021tbt,Kummer:2023hvl} have suggested that in-medium suppression of the $\Delta$-production cross section can help reconcile transport-model calculations with the HADES results.
 Given the complexity of pion-production mechanisms, further investigation into pion production in HICs at HADES energies remains crucial, especially for constraining nuclear matter EOS with the new data.

 Nucleon mean-field potentials are among the most important ingredients in transport models.
 A key feature of these potentials is their momentum dependence, which arises from the intrinsic momentum dependence of nuclear force, finite-range exchange terms, and other possibile contributions~\cite{Decharge:1979fa,Wiringa:1988jt}.
 This momentum dependence, which has been clearly demonstrated by nucleon optical-potential measurements, governs essential phenomena ranging from single-particle motion to collective dynamics in nuclear matter~\cite{Danielewicz:2002pu,Liu:2025pzr,Wang:2024xzq,Danielewicz:1999zn,Li:2018lpy,Rizzo:2003if}, and therefore plays a crucial role in the non-equilibrium evolution of nuclear systems.
-In HICs, a stronger momentum dependence (i.e., nucleon potential rises more steeply with momentum) is expected to lower the fraction of high-momentum nucleons during compression through energy-conservation effects.
-We refer to this phenomenon as \textit{nucleon momentum fractionation}, in analogy with \textit{isospin fractionation}~\cite{Li:2000bj,Xu:1999bs,Li:2002yda} in which the isospin composition of dense matter is controlled by the symmetry energy.
-Such momentum fractionation can significantly influence reaction dynamics and particle production.
+In HICs, a stronger momentum dependence (i.e., nucleon potential rises more steeply with momentum) is expected to lower the fraction of high-momentum nucleons during compression through energy-conservation effects, in a manner analogous to how the symmetry energy regulates the isospin composition of dense matter in \textit{isospin fractionation}~\cite{Li:2000bj,Xu:1999bs,Li:2002yda}.
+This modification of the nucleon momentum distribution, driven by the momentum dependence of nucleon mean field potentials, can significantly influence reaction dynamics and particle production.